gusztavj/Trainz-Config-for-NotepadPlusPlus/README.md

 # Trainz Config for NotepadPlusPlus
 This is a Notepad++ syntax highlighter for Trainz config files, based on a comprehensive list of config.txt tags and constants.
 As of creating the first version, I've researched an additional 235 items in addition to the index [disclosed on Trainz Wiki](https://online.ts2009.com/mediaWiki/index.php/Index_of_Tags_%26_Containers).
 Still you may run into unrecognized items.
 In this case, feel free to either open an issue, or edit the XML file yourself, and submit your changes.

+## Features
+### Syntax highlighting
+Colors the contents of Trainz `config.txt` [according to their purposes or meaning](#colors-and-categories).

+### Autocomplete
+Notepad++ will display a pop-up list of keywords matching the characters you typed.
+This makes it easier for you to find keywords you don't remember exactly.

+### Explanation and parameter info
+Once you typed or selected a supported keyword, type a bracket to display a so-called calltip, which will show a short summary of the keyword, the type of data to supply and, in some cases, will show a link to the Trainz Wiki for more information.

+Be aware of the [multipart-keyword issue](https://github.com/gusztavj/Trainz-Config-for-NotepadPlusPlus/issues/1), for which you won't currently receive calltips for keywords containing one or more dashes (such as `category-keyword`), or wrong calltip is displayed.

+### Template support
+The syntax highlighter recognizes not only `config.txt` files, but files with `.trainz-acs` extension, too to let you create `config.txt` templates under different names.
+Since Notepad++ only considers the last extension part of files with multipart extensions, it cannot employ the highlighter for files with a name pattern of `something.config.txt`.
+To circumvent this, I added this extension, and you only need to add this extension to your config.txt templates.

 # How to Install and Use
 Pretty simple:
 1. Grab the latest release from this page.
    + If you download an XML file, save it to a location you remember.
    + If you download a ZIP file, extract `Trainz Config Syntax.xml` from the archive, and save it to a location you remember.
-3. Open Notepad++, and click **Language > User Defined Language > Define your language**.
-4. Click **Import**, browse for the file you downloaded or extracted, and proceed.
+1. Copy `Trainz Config Syntax.xml` to `%APPDATA%\Notepad++\userDefineLangs\`
+1. Copy `Trainz Config Files.xml` to `<Notepad++ Installation Folder>\autoCompletion\`.
+That is, if Notepad++ is installed to `c:\Program Files (x86)\Notepad++`, copy the file to `c:\Program Files (x86)\Notepad++\autoCompletion`.
-5. You may need to restart Notepad++ for the changes to take effect.
+1. Restart Notepad++ for the changes to take effect.

+If you don't want Notepad++ to offer keywords, delete `Trainz Config Files.xml` and restart Nodepad++.

+Installation is successful if you open a `config.txt` file or a file with `.trainz-acs` extension, and the text is colored.
+If it is not, first check if you can see `Trainz Config Files` in the `Language` menu.
+If you can, you are okay.
+If you cannot, open an issue.

 ## My files are not colored!
 What's wrong?
-+ After importing the syntax definition, you may need to restart Notepad++ for the changes to take effect.
+After installation, you may need to restart Notepad++ for the changes to take effect.
-+ Click **Language > Trainz Config.txt Files** to turn it on manually.

 If it still does not work, open an issue here and we'll see if we can do anything.

 ## Can I use it for other files?
 Yes.
 + By default it is turned on for _config.txt_ and _\*.config.txt_ files.
 It means if you have config templates and name them like `my-superb-template.config.txt`, they will automatically be recognized.
 + If you want to turn it on for other filename extensions or patterns, click **Language > User Defined Language > Define your language** and add your extensions in **Ext**.
 Make sure you use space as the separator.

 ## Can I use it for other software?
 Well, I'm not sure.
 AFAIK, this special solution for syntax highlighting is specific to Notepad++.
 However if you use Visual Studio Code or any other editor that supports the [TextMate Grammar](https://manual.macromates.com/en/language_grammars), you should definitely check out [Dangoo's Trainz Config project](https://github.com/Dangoo/trainz_config).